-longhorns, to the Tongue River.
+Tongue River in the form of 2,000 Texas longhorns.
 Another early large operation in the area was founded by John B. Kendrick of Sheridan Wyoming.
-Kendrick founded both the OW Ranch on Hanging Woman Creek and the Kendrick Ranch.
+Kendrick founded both the OW Ranch on Hanging Woman Creek, east of the future location of the Poker Jim Butte Fire Lookout, and the Kendrick Ranch.
 Kendrick of Sheridan, Wyoming, built upon his cattle success to eventually became a Wyoming Governor, U.S. Senator from Wyoming, and served three terms in the Montana House of Representatives, in addition to his instrumental role in the formation of the Montana Stockgrowers Association.
 The SH Ranch, owned by the Joseph Scott & Hanks Cattle Company arrived in 1880, bringing an estimated 20,000 cattle into the Tongue and Powder River basins for the abundant green grass.
-10 In 1884, the Three Circle Ranch formed approximately eight miles away from the future location of the fire lookout by brothers Ed Brown and Joseph T. Brown, who trailed 1,000 cattle into the area from what was then the Oklahoma Indian Territory.
+10 In 1884, the Three Circle Ranch was formed approximately eight miles from the future location of the fire lookout by brothers Ed Brown and Joseph T. Brown, who trailed 1,000 cattle into the area from what was then the Oklahoma Indian Territory.
 11 Walter and Tiffany Alderson, also among the first cattle ranchers in the area, established the Bones Brothers Ranch, approximately seven miles west of the future location of Poker Jim Butte Fire Lookout, in 1883.
-12 Calvin Howes, his wife Sarah, and their three boys Levi, Augustus, and Robert, also immigrated to the area in the early 1880s, Retired from New England as a Captain of sailing ships, the Howes family moved west to raise cattle.
-They eventually relocated the Circle Bar Ranch along Otter Creek, approximately 10 miles to the east of the future lookout site, moving their operation there in 1883.
-13 One concern all the cattle ranches shared was the possibility of fire.
+12 Calvin Howes, his wife Sarah, and their three boys Levi, Augustus, and Robert, also immigrated to the area in the early 1880s.
+Retired from New England as a Captain of sailing ships, the Howes family moved west to raise cattle.
+They eventually relocated the Circle Bar Ranch along Otter Creek, approximately 10 miles to the east of the future lookout site, moving their operation there in 1883.13 One concern all the cattle ranches shared was the possibility of fire.
 As described by Levi S. Howes: